Avanti!: Development

-Although Taylor's play had closed on Broadway in early 1968 after 21 performances, (it was profiled in the William Goldman book The Season: A Candid Look at Broadway) talent agent Charles Feldman, who previously had interested Wilder in filming The Seven Year Itch, had purchased the screen rights and offered the property to the director.
+Although Taylor's play had closed on Broadway in early 1968 after 21 performances, (it was profiled in the William Goldman book The Season: A Candid Look at Broadway) talent agent Charles Feldman, who previously had interested Billy Wilder in filming The Seven Year Itch, had purchased the screen rights and offered the property to the director.
 Wilder began working on The Private Life of Sherlock Holmes, and it was not until that film was completed that he focused on Avanti!
 Diamond was absent, and Wilder collaborated first with Julius J. Epstein and Norman Krasna but he was unhappy with them.
 Diamond became free, and with the ultimately uncredited assistance of Luciano Vincenzoni, he and Wilder adapted the play.
 Wilder was determined to create "a bittersweet love story, a little like Brief Encounter, which I always admired," he later recalled.
 After viewing a number of Italian films, Wilder selected cinematographer Luigi Kuveiller based on his work on Elio Petri's 1969 film A Quiet Place in the Country.

 Casting

 Early in the writing period, Wilder showed Jack Lemmon some of the completed script and he agreed to play Wendell Armbruster Jr. "Knowing pretty early on Jack was going to be in our film made it more comfortable writing his dialogue," said Diamond, who preferred to tailor a screenplay to a specific actor.

-Wilder was a fan of Mills from the television sitcom Nanny and the Professor.
+Wilder was a fan of Juliet Mills from the television sitcom Nanny and the Professor.
 He disliked the series but enjoyed watching the show to see her, as he considered her a good actress with a lot of appeal.
 He contacted her and personally offered her the role of Pamela Piggott.
 "I loved Billy Wilder just calling me and asking me to be in his film," the actress recalled, "no lawyer or agent, his voice, not asking for an audition or a screen test."
 Wilder told her the role required her to gain 25 pounds, and Mills agreed.
 She also agreed to a nude scene, although Diamond was opposed to including one in the film.
 "I think nudity hurts laughs," he stated.
 "I mean, if you're watching somebody's boobs, you're not listening to the dialogue."

+Marcello Mastroianni declined the role of Carlucci.
+Nino Manfredi and Romolo Valli both tested for the part, but Wilder was concerned about their English ability, and cast Clive Revill (whom he'd previously directed The Private Life of Sherlock Holmes), whom he knew had a knack for languages and accents.